HeardLibrary/linked-data/neptune/README.md

 For all operations, the script writes to a log file named `log.txt` that is placed in the root directory of the S3 data bucket.
 The log is written to the file at each stage in the operation, so that if the operation is interrupted (either through an error or by timing out), the log can be used to help determine the cause of the failure and to restart the operation at the point of failure.
 The log file is also useful for monitoring the progress of the operation.
 While in the S3 portion of the AWS Management Console, navigate to the log file and click on the `Open` button to view the log in a new tab.
 Once you are viewing the log tab, you can just refresh the page to see more recent log entries.

 For the `load` and `drop` operations, entries are made in rows of the CSV tables that are associated with the operation.
 The `load_status` column of the `named_graphs.csv` file and the `graph_load_status` column of the `graph_file_associations.csv` file are used to record the status of the operations as they are carried out.
 These columns SHOULD be empty initially, otherwise statuses recorded in previous operations will make interpretation of the progress difficult.

+**TODO: add AWS configuration information needed for the lambda to run, including the timeout value.**

 ----
 Last modified: 2024-02-28